If you’ve had recent gastric bypass surgery and are having stomach pain, it could mean a various serious problem.

 Possible causes of pain in the stomach after gastric bypass:

-“Again, this can be benign from something as simple as indigestion or a tight abdominal wall muscle,” says pain specialist Jacob Teitelbaum, MD (internal medicine), medical director of the Fibromyalgia and Fatigue Centers nationally, and author of From Fatigued to Fantastic!
+“Again, this can be benign from something as simple as indigestion or a tight abdominal wall muscle,” says pain specialist Jacob Teitelbaum, MD (internal medicine), founder of the Fatigue and Fibromyalgia Practitioners Network.
+His latest book is “The Fatigue and Fibromyalgia Solution" (Avery Penguin 2013).